-- Included: - "Generic" terms that apply to a broad cross section of products or product classes - Applicability of this SMQ to Is restricted to drugs, blood component/blood derivative biologics (e.g., packed red blood cells, immune globulins), and cellular, tissue, and gene therapy biologics - PT Drug tolerance was included in this SMQ in addition to PT Drug tolerance increased - "Additional product-specific terms" address vaccines, devices, and narrowly defined products or product classes - A modified SMQ relevant to vaccines is provided - Excluded: - Terms that applied to only narrowly defined products or product classes (e.g., antihypertensives, anti-hemophilic factors) - Nonspecific terms (e.g., PT Inhibitory drug interaction)
+- Included: - "Generic" terms that apply to a broad cross section of products or product classes - This SMQ may apply to drugs, blood component/blood derivative biologics (e.g., packed red blood cells, immune globulins), devices, cellular tissue, and gene therapeutics. - PT Drug tolerance was included in this SMQ in addition to PT Drug tolerance increased - "Additional product-specific terms" address vaccines, devices, and narrowly defined products or product classes to review the appropriate section in the original CIOMS WG document for Lack of efficacy/effect (SMQ).

-Users that are interested in the retrieval of Lack of efficacy/effect cases for vaccines, devices, and narrowly defined products or product classes are recommended to review the appropriate section in the original CIOMS WG document for Lack of efficacy/effect (SMQ).
+- Terms that applied to only narrowly defined products or product classes (e.g., antihypertensives, anti-hemophilic factors) - Nonspecific terms (e.g., PT Inhibitory drug interaction) - Users that are interested in the retrieval of Lack of efficacy/effect cases for vaccines, narrowly defined products, or product classes are recommended